Agriworks/agriworks_platform/README.md

 ## Run & Develop
 0. Install Docker https://www.docker.com/products/docker-desktop
 1. Clone this repo and the portal (frontend) repo   https://github.com/Hack4Impact-Boston-University/agriworks_portal within a parent directory.
+2. Request the credentials file from a fellow developer and place it in the platform root directory.
-2. Run the command `docker-compose up` in either repo.
+3. Run the command `docker-compose up` in either repo.

+## Build & Deploy

+0. Push to the master branch in either repository.

-## Old Build Instructions:
+## Old Develop Instructions:
 To run the application, first follow the steps below to setup the project on your local machine.

 0. Verify that you have python3 installed on your machine.
 If not, install it.